xcore/sc_lcd/app_touch_controller_server_demo/doc_quickstart/quickstart.rst

    #.
 Click on the run icon (the white arrow in the green circle).
 A dialog will appear asking which device to connect to.
 Select ``XMOS XTAG2``.
    #.
 Wait for the message ``Please touch the screen .....``.
 When the screen is touched, the touch coordinates are displayed.
 For subsequent touches, both the present and the previous touch coordinates are displayed.
 There should be a time gap of at least one second between successive touches.
-If there is no touch for a period of time (``TIME_OUT`` currently set to 10 seconds in ``touch_server_conf.h``), a message ``No activity for 10 seconds`` is printed and the program continues to wait for a touch event.
+If there is no touch for a period of time (``TOUCH_SERVER_TIME_OUT`` currently set to 10 seconds in ``touch_server_conf.h``), a message ``No activity for 10 seconds`` is printed and the program continues to wait for a touch event.
 The ``No activity`` message is printed every 10 seconds.
    #.
 You can terminate the program by clicking on the red button in the Console window.